cnerg/cnerg.github.com/README.md

  * (advanced) edit the CSS style files: `_sass/_variables.scss` or `_sass/_bootstrap_customization.scss`

+## CI Testing of File Rendering

+(see below for local testing)

+When a pull request (PR) is submitted for this repository, an action will automatically attempt to build the pages and upload an artifact of that process as part of the test, named `github-pages`.
+The artifact can be found by viewing the results of the test, clicking on the “Summary” and scrolling to the bottom of the page.

+To view the result of the pages you can:
+* download the artifact
+* unzip the file
+* change to the folder that is created
+* run `python3 -m http.server` and open the location on your browser, usually `localhost:8000`

 ## Local testing of file rendering

 In order to test the rendering of the files, you can run a local Jekyll server